lethain/exuberant-sketches/content/posts/external-stakeholders.md

 and doing it while each of thoes countries is reimagining data privacy and data locality every six months... that gets hard.

-Stripe's has retained its ability to ship new product despite the immense pressure from their external stakeholders, and in my opinion that's their biggest accomplishment as a scaled business.
-This complements their key insights at previous scaling points: eengineers are the only stakeholder that matter at small startups, and platform fees grow along with their users' growth.
+Stripe has retained its ability to ship new product despite the immense pressure from their external stakeholders, and in my opinion that's their biggest accomplishment as a scaled business.
+This complements their key insights at previous scaling points: eengineers are the only stakeholder that matter at small startups, and platform switching costs are commensurate with a platform's capabilities.